kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 ## Tenancy <a href="#tenancy" id="tenancy">#</a>

-When an organization, say, Acme Inc., signs up on your SaaS, it's considered a 'tenant'&mdash;They 'occupy' a space on your service.
+When an organization, say, Acme Inc., signs up on your SaaS, it's considered a 'tenant' &mdash; They 'occupy' a spot on your service.

 While I'd heard of the 'multi-tenancy' term being associated with a SaaS before, I never had the slightest idea about implementing it.
 I always thought that it'd involve some cryptic computer-sciency maneuvering that I couldn't possibly have figured it all out by myself.